 Ready to see just how I made these flower pot bunnies?
 You can watch me make these terra cotta bunnies in the video below!

-If you can’t see the video or need more instructions, just follow the steps below.
+If you can’t see the video or need more instructions, follow the steps below.

 How To Make Flower Pot Bunny

 As I started thinking about Easter for this year, it nudged me to get started on some Easter crafts.
-I made these cute little flower pot bunnies that you can give to your kids as Easter gift baskets.
-You can even get the kids involved to help you make this flower pot bunny craft!
+I made these cute little flower pot bunnies you can give your kids as Easter gift baskets.
+You can even get the kids involved to help you make this easy flower pot bunny craft!

 These flower pit bunnies would also make adorable Easter decor items if your kids are too little for breakables or they’ve “flown the coup.”
 Also, if your kiddos ARE too little, you can make these Easy Paper Mache Easter Baskets instead!